2026 São Paulo general election

-State elections will be held in São Paulo on 4 October 2026.
+The 2026 São Paulo general election will be held on 4 October 2026 in the Brazilian state of São Paulo.
 Voters will elect a Governor, Vice Governor, two Senators, 70 representatives for the Chamber of Deputies, and 94 Legislative Assembly members.
 If no candidate for president or governor receives a majority of the valid votes in the first round, a runoff election is held on 25 October.

 Incumbent governor Tarcísio de Freitas of the Republicans, elected in 2022 with 55.27% of the vote, is currently running for reelection.
 Incumbent senators Mara Gabrilli of the Social Democratic Party (PSD) and Alexandre Giordano of the Brazilian Democratic Movement (MDB) are also eligible to run for reelection.